Rich Dad’s Cashflow Quadrant: A Summary That’ll Transform Your Thinking

 B – Business Owner

-After practicing for a decade, I started to take notice of some of my friends that could take a month or two off in the Summer.
+After practicing for a decade, I started to take notice of some of my friends who could take a month or two off in the Summer.
 I realized that these individuals resided in the Business Owner category as they had systems in place with employees running the show.

-My friend owns the local health club which operates with or without him present.
+My friend owns the local health club, which operates with or without him present.
 He understands how to outsource and delegate responsibilities to others.
 He doesn’t want to do it all himself and has chosen to surround himself with others to do the work.

 Unlike those in the E and S categories, business owners don’t trade time for money.
 What a great feeling to have.